MicrosoftDocs/visualstudio-docs/subscriptions/delete-license.md

    > [!NOTE]
    > Bulk delete using a template is not available.
    >
    > If you added subscription assignments through Azure Active Directory Security Groups, it may take up to 24 hours for the deletion to be updated in the admin portal.
-See [our article](assign-license-bulk.md#use-azure-active-directory-groups-to-assign-subscriptions) for more information about using Azure Active Directory groups to manage subscriptions.
+For more information about using Azure Active Directory groups to manage subscriptions, see [this topic](assign-license-bulk.md#use-azure-active-directory-groups-to-assign-subscriptions) in the **Add multiple users** article.

 ## Resources